 Your shopping cart is empty.

 Not one bound by the traditional, to say the least, some have labelled Richard Van Vliet's work “Southwestern” (some pieces do resemble that style), while others have called it “Fantasy”, and some have even compared him to masters like Salvador Dali.
-Van Vliet (BFA University of Denver 1972) is one of the most unique artists of our time.
+Van Vliet is one of the most unique artists of our time, that much is for sure.

-Richard Van Vliet (not to be confused with Don Van Vliet, aka Captain Beefhart; same generation, similar influences, yet, no relation.
-Richard and his band, The Page Boys, toured with The Yardbirds and The Turtles, not Frank Zappa and The Mothers of Invention) is influenced by several styles of the 20th and 21st centuries, from fantasy landscape to abstract expressionism to psychedelic.
+Richard Van Vliet is influenced by several styles of the 20th and 21st centuries, from fantasy landscape to abstract expressionism to psychedelic.
 While his focus in school was ceramics, in recent years, he has primarily done acrylic and mixed media on canvas and quite prolific over the last 30 years.
-Van Vliet studied under Maynard Tischler at the University of Denver in the early nineteen-seventies, a period which comes through in the spirit of his art.
+Van Vliet studied under Maynard Tischler at the University of Denver in the early nineteen-seventies, a period which comes through in the spirit of his art (and not to be confused with another artist & musician of that era, Don Van Vliet, aka Captain Beefhart, who performed with Frank Zappa and The Mothers of Invention; no relation).

 Residing in Colorado for the past 45 years, Richard was born in Amarillo, TX., growing up during the Cold War with his three brothers.
 He was a drum major in high school, and in the mid 1960's, a drummer in The Page Boys, a band that toured with big acts such as The Yardbirds, The Turtles, The Everly Brothers, The Beau Brummels, Tommy Roe, and The Mindbenders.
 He transferred from the University of Texas to the University of Denver in 1970, where he studied fine arts under Maynard Tischler and earned his BFA.
 Van Vliet painted sporadically until the mid 1980’s, when he began a long period of creativity which continues to this day.